What is the test for res judicata in Newfoundland?

 Does Rule 57.02(4)(c) of the Newfoundland Rules apply?
 (Newfoundland and Labrador, Canada)

-What is the impact of s.
-2(b) of the Charter on search warrants?
+What is the test for balancing the convenience between the parties?
 (Newfoundland and Labrador, Canada)

-What is the test for self-incrimination in a sexual assault case?
+What is the effect of requiring an employee to provide a medical note?
 (Newfoundland and Labrador, Canada)

-What is the normal procedure for a jury to be discharged and a retrial ordered?
+What is the burden of establishing a presumption of advancement against a child?
 (Newfoundland and Labrador, Canada)

 X